 Blades Getting Too Hot

 Unfortunately, no matter what clippers (or blades) you use they will get hot.
-But, some get far hotter faster than others, and It all comes down to one thing: Friction.
+But, some get far hotter faster than others.

 Higher SPM clippers (stokes per minute) will lead to greater friction, which leads to a hot blades.
 But we need a decent SPM in order to cut through thick coats.
 So what do we do?